baetheus/datum/docs/modules/Datum.ts.md

 A common use of `Datum` is as a container for dealing with refreshable data values.
-In this usage, the initial value is `Initial`. `Pending` represents in flight activity. `Refresh` indicates that data exists but is being refreshed, and `Replete` meands data exists and is not being refreshed.
+In this usage, the initial value is `Initial`. `Pending` represents in flight activity. `Refresh` indicates that data exists but is being refreshed, and `Replete` means data exists and is not being refreshed.

 ---